+FOR THE NEXT GENERATION

-Funding the next generation I'm proud of all the Foundation's work today.
-But we have to safeguard the future and teach others to carry on our work.
-The David Suzuki Fellows are paving the way.
-So far, our inspiring fellows have researched environmental economics, the psychology of car dependency, phytotechnology (how green plants can help offset climate effects), how to have conversations that avoid polarization, renewable energy models in Indigenous communities - and more.
-You can empower the next generation of environmental leaders.
-Leaving a gift in your will can ensure you're protecting nature now and for the future.
-"What do I need to do today to leave behind what I want to be remembered for tomorow?"
-DAVID SUZUKI SUPPORT NATURE TODAY As with many of us, nature is important to Guy on a personal level.
-"I enjoy the outdoors and the beauty of unspoiled areas and the creatures that live there," he said.
-"Nature provides an important link to the quality of the food I eat and the water I drink and the air I breathe.
-I feel a great need to protect it, because so much of it is at risk of disappearing."
+Nature is important to me.
+I enjoy the outdoors and the beauty of unspoiled areas and the creatures that live there.
+Nature also provides the food I eat, the water I drink and the air I breathe.
+There is a need to protect it because so much of it has disappeared or been irrevocably damaged.

+Future generations will inherit a diminished planet and connection to nature.
+Earth is being ravaged by unchecked population growth, reckless policies in support of economic gain for the very few, complete lack of serious measures to protect the environment and a generally uncaring citizenry.

-Guy is a long-time supporter of the Foundation, a legacy donor and volunteer.
-"I feel commonality with David Suzuki and the people who work for the Foundation.
-I've witnessed first-hand the neccessary and important work the Foundation does.
-I don't have children, so I feel it's important that my money goes to an organization that shares the same values as mine.
-"I included the David Suzuki Foundation in my will as it really needs our support and I believe it's one that will put it to good use protecting the planet."
-GUY FAUBERT LONG-TIME SUPPORTER, LEGACY DONOR AND VOLUNTEER BUILDING A BETTER FUTURE FOR MY GRANDCHILDREN
+I feel commonality with David Suzuki and the people who work for his organization.
+I especially like your campaign to make Canada adopt a law protecting the right to a healthy environment.
+I have no children, and so I would like most of my money to go to organizations that need it and can put it to good use.

+GUY FAUBERT LONG-TIME SUPPORTER, LEGACY DONOR AND VOLUNTEER

+FIGHTING FOR A BETTER FUTURE FOR MY GRANDCHILDREN

-Long-time donor Thomas believes in David Suzuki's saying: "What we do to nature, we do to ourselves."
-He supports the Foundation because "David's work embodies everything we should be doing to save the living planet, our only home."
-He shared a picture of this grandchildren, because in his words "they are the ones who matter most."
-THOMAS LAWSON LONG-TIME SUPPORTER HOW TO LEAVE A GIFT TO THE DAVID SUZUKI FOUNDATION Your commitment to our living planet is inspiring, and we would be honoured to receive a gift from you in your will.
+I believe what we do to nature we do to ourselves.
+The way we are behaving, Earth would be better off without us.
+Time is running out.
+I support the Foundation because David's work embodies everything we are doing to save the living planet, our only home.
+This is a picture of my grandchildren, because they are the ones who matter most.

+THOMAS

+HOW TO LEAVE A GIFT TO THE DAVID SUZUKI FOUNDATION

+Your commitment to our living planet is inspiring, and we would be honoured to receive a gift from you in your will.
 We promise to use your gift responsibly and effectively to create sustainable solutions to the climate crisis today and for future generations.

-FIND A LEGAL ADVISER Although not always necessary, we recommend consulting a legal professional before creating or updating your will.
+FIND A LEGAL ADVISER

+Although not always necessary, we recommend consulting a legal professional before creating or updating your will.

 WHAT KIND OF GIFT CAN I LEAVE?

-A specific sum or percentage of your estate An easy way to help is to leave a percentage or specific sum from your estate.
+A specific sum or percentage of your estate

+An easy way to help is to leave a percentage or specific sum from your estate.

-You can choose a specific dollar amount or a percentage of the residue (amount remaining after other beneficiaries, expenses and taxes are paid) in your will.
+You can choose whatever dollar amount you decide or a percentage of the residue (amount remaining after other beneficiaries, expenses and taxes are paid) in your will.

 Suggested sample wording: I give the David Suzuki Foundation, charitable number BN 127756716RR0001, per cent of the residue of my estate (or the sum of \$).

-A share of your life insurance or retirement plan You may be able to name the Foundation as the owner or beneficiary of your life insurance or retirement plan.
+A share of your life insurance or retirement plan

+You may be able to name the Foundation as the owner or beneficiary of your life insurance or retirement plan.
 Contact your retirement plan administrator or life insurance company to add the Foundation.
 Contact your life insurance administrator to find out if this is right for you.

-Using a charitable remainder trust A charitable remainder trust allows you to secure a charitable gift for the future while retaining income interest on your assets throughout your life.
-WE WOULD LOVE TO HEAR FROM YOU You don't have to, but if you'd like to let us know it helps us plan for the future.
+Using a charitable remainder trust

+A charitable remainder trust allows you to secure a charitable gift for the future while retaining income interest on your assets throughout your life.

+LET US KNOW

+You don't have to, but if you'd like to let us know it helps us plan for the future.
 We will keep you up to date with our latest news and how your gift will help support important climate action.

-WE'RE HERE TO HELP!
+HOW WOULD YOU LIKE TO BE REMEMBERED?